 Our public policy priorities support the shared goal of the State’s 23 Community Action Agencies to help our vulnerable friends and neighbors who are living with low incomes – approximately 600,000 per year in virtually every city and town – to stabilize their lives and achieve economic mobility.

-That goal, derived from the language of the federal law that created community action agencies more than 55 years ago, to be the nationwide mandated anti-poverty network, is pursued in part through advocacy for a variety of budget and legislative initiatives that, taken together, will strengthen individuals, families, neighborhoods, and communities across the state…and make the economy work for everyone.
+That goal, derived from the language of the federal law that created Community Action Agencies 60 years ago, to be the nationwide mandated anti-poverty network, is pursued in part through advocacy for a variety of budget and legislative initiatives that, taken together, will strengthen individuals, families, neighborhoods, and communities across the state…and make the economy work for everyone.

 Through a broad-based education and advocacy effort, we look forward to working with allied organizations and legislators to affect change through our broad public policy goals:

-- Address inequality, promote opportunity and end poverty by supporting Community Action Agencies (line item 7002-0025)
+Address inequality, promote opportunity and end poverty by supporting Community Action Agencies (7004-xxxx formerly line item 7002-0025)

 Strengthening Families through Affordable and Accessible Early Education and Care